belgif/rest-guide-validator/readme.md

 - A [Maven Plugin](#Maven-Plugin)
 - A [standalone windows application](#standalone-belgif-rest-guide-validator)

-The validator supports OpenAPI 2.0 and 3.0, but some rules aren't checked for OpenAPI 2.0 documents.
+The validator supports OpenAPI 3.0.
 OpenAPI 3.1 isn't supported yet.

 Only OpenAPI documents on the local file system are currently supported.
 Referenced external OpenAPI documents (from `$ref` properties) will be validated as well, unless explicitly excluded.